HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 ### Time to First Byte (TTFB)

-[Time to First Byte](https://web.dev/ttfb/) (TTFB) is the time from the start of the navigation to the first byte of data returned to the client.
+<a hreflang="en" href="https://web.dev/ttfb/">Time to First Byte</a> (TTFB) is the time from the start of the navigation to the first byte of data returned to the client.
 It's our first step in the web performance checklist, representing the backend component of LCP performance, particularly network connection speeds and server response times.

 {{ figure_markup(
   image="good-ttfb-by-device.png",